BroadbandForum/usp-test/01-messages-and-path-names.md

       }
       ```

-7. Allow the EUT to send a DeleteResp
+7. Allow the EUT to send a DeleteResp.

 ### Test Metrics

-1. The EUT's AddResp is valid.
+1. The EUT AddResp is valid.

 2. The AddResp contains a single CreatedObjectResult that has an
     OperationStatus of OperationSuccess.
 The OperationSuccess contains